camunda/camunda-docs/docs/self-managed/installation/deploy/deploy.md

 When installing the [camunda-platform](https://artifacthub.io/packages/helm/camunda/camunda-platform) Helm chart, all components shown on the architectural diagram above are installed.

+## Versioning

+Starting from the Camunda v8.4 (January 2024), the Camunda 8 **Helm chart** version is decoupled from the version of the application (e.g., the chart version is 9.0.0 and the application version is 8.4.x).

+For more details about the applications version included in the Helm chart, review the [full version matrix](https://helm.camunda.io/camunda-platform/version-matrix/).

 ## Installation

+At [helm.camunda.io](https://helm.camunda.io/), you'll find a Helm chart to configure a 3-broker cluster with:

+- Two Elasticsearch instances
+- Operate
+- Two Zeebe Gateways
+- Tasklist

+This size is comparable with the Production-S cluster plan in [Camunda 8 SaaS](https://camunda.com/get-started/).
+It should be sufficient for 80% of use cases.

 ### Prerequisites